During the colposcopy

 - Vaginal biopsy.
-Most of the vagina has little sensation and you won't feel pain during the biopsy.
-But a biopsy of the lower portion of the vagina or the vulva can cause pain, so your doctor may administer a local anesthetic to numb the area.
+A biopsy of the lower portion of the vagina or the vulva can cause pain, so your doctor may administer a local anesthetic to numb the area.

 Your doctor may apply a chemical solution to the biopsy area to limit bleeding.

 If your doctor didn't take a biopsy sample during your colposcopy, you won't have any restrictions on your activity once your exam is complete.
 You may experience some spotting or very light bleeding from your vagina in the next day or two.